Ugo, Akita: Climate

-Ugo has a Humid continental climate (Köppen climate classification Dfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Ugo has a humid continental climate (Köppen climate classification Dfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
-Ugo is noted for its heavy snows with accumulated snows exceeding two meters in most winters.
+Ugo is noted for its heavy snows with accumulated snow exceeding two meters in most winters.
 The average annual temperature in Ugo is 9.4 °C. The average annual rainfall is 1800 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.5 °C, and lowest in January, at around -3.1 °C.

 Demographics

 Per Japanese census data, the population of Ugo has been in steady decline for the past 70 years.

 History

 The area of present-day Ugo was part of ancient Ugo Province, dominated by the Satake clan during the Edo period, who ruled Kubota Domain under the Tokugawa shogunate.
 The village of Nishimonai was established within Ogachi District with the establishment of the modern municipalities system on April 1, 1889.
 It was raised to town status on July 6, 1897.
-The town of Ugo was established on April 1, 1955 by the merger of the town of Nishimonai with the surrounding villages of Miwa, Niinari, Meiji Motonishimonai, Tashiro, and Sendo, all from Ogachi District.
+The town of Ugo was established on April 1, 1955, by the merger of the town of Nishimonai with the surrounding villages of Miwa, Niinari, Meiji Motonishimonai, Tashiro, and Sendo, all from Ogachi District.